apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

 To run a Python pipeline on a remote runner, Apache Beam translates the pipeline into a [runner-independent representation](https://github.com/apache/beam/blob/master/model/pipeline/src/main/proto/org/apache/beam/model/pipeline/v1/beam_runner_api.proto) and submits it for execution.
 Translation happens in the **launch environment**.
 You can launch the pipeline from a Python virtual environment with the installed Beam SDK, or with tools like [Dataflow Flex Templates](https://cloud.google.com/dataflow/docs/guides/templates/using-flex-templates), [Notebook environments](https://cloud.google.com/dataflow/docs/guides/interactive-pipeline-development), [Apache Airflow](https://airflow.apache.org/), and more.

 The [**runtime environment**](https://beam.apache.org/documentation/runtime/environments/) is the Python environment that a runner uses during pipeline execution.
-This environment is where the pipeline code runs to perform data  processing.
+This environment is where the pipeline code runs to when it performs data  processing.
 The runtime environment includes Apache Beam and pipeline runtime dependencies.

 ### Create reproducible environments {#create-reproducible-environments}